es-progress/zephyr/docs/ubuntu.md

 ## Overview

 Most of the time you'll customize a non-freshly installed OS.
-Probably you don't want to reinstall Ubuntu just because an environment variable is changed or a new Git alias is added to your configuration...
+Chances are, you don't want to reinstall Ubuntu just because you've changed an environment variable or added a new Git alias to your configuration...
 In this case you can skip this part and see [Customization](customize.md).

-But there are some tasks (like partitioning disks) that are best to do before a full reinstall.
+However, there are some tasks (like partitioning disks) that are best to do before a full reinstall.
 Also sometimes you might like to start fresh or you've got a new device and want to install and setup Ubuntu.
-If that's true this section could be interesting as Zephyr :eight_spoked_asterisk: can help in that too!
+If that's true, you may find this section helpful as Zephyr :eight_spoked_asterisk: can assist with that too!

-This process consists of :three: distinctive phases: _Pre-install_, _Install_ and _Post-install_.
+This process consists of :three: distinctive phases: _Pre-installation_, _Installation_ and _Post-installation_.
 It's mostly the standard (stock) Ubuntu installation (install phase) with some steps before/after that (pre-install, post-install).

-In pre/post-install [Disk maps](reference/disk-maps.md) play a crucial role.
+In pre/post-installation [Disk maps](reference/disk-maps.md) play a crucial role.
 They are just normal configuration files in your profiles and as the name suggest in these files you can describe your disks, partitions and file-systems and let Zephyr know about them.

 !!! danger "Backup"

-    First and foremost **backup** all your data!
+    First and foremost, **back up** all your data!

     This is a destructive process **it will delete all files!**

-## Pre-install
+## Pre-installation

-After you've backed up any important files (Are you sure:question: Take a moment to reconsider, don't be sorry later!) you can boot from the remixed USB-stick (that have `zephyr.iso` burned).
+After you've backed up all your important files (Are you sure:question: Take a moment to reconsider, don't be sorry later!) you can boot from the remixed USB-stick (that have `zephyr.iso` burned).

 If you don't want to partition any disk or let the Ubuntu installer to format partitions you can skip phase.

-At the end of this phase the actual install is not yet started, however the disks & partitions are partitioned & formatted, so **all files will be deleted**.
+At the end of this phase the actual install is not yet started, however the disks and partitions are partitioned & formatted, so **all files will be deleted**.

-**Pre-install steps**
+**Pre-installation steps**

 1. :red_circle: Boot from live USB (Zephyr)
 1. :computer_mouse: **Try Ubuntu**